 A vegetative state that lasts for more than 1 month is considered a persistent vegetative state.
 Most people with a persistent vegetative state do not recover any mental function or ability to interact with the environment in a meaningful way.
 However, a few people with a persistent vegetative state improve enough that the diagnosis is changed to minimally conscious state Minimally Conscious State A minimally conscious state is severe but not complete impairment of awareness.
 It results from widespread damage to the cerebrum (the part of the brain that controls thought and behavior).... read more .
 In people in a minimally conscious state, awareness is severely but not completely impaired.

-When any recovery occurs, the cause was usually brain damage due to a head injury (traumatic brain injury), not a disorder that resulted in the brain being deprived of oxygen.
+When any recovery occurs, the cause was usually brain damage due to a head injury (traumatic brain injury Overview of Head Injuries Head injuries that involve the brain are particularly concerning.
+Common causes of head injuries include falls, motor vehicle crashes, assaults, and mishaps during sports and recreational activities... read more ), not a disorder that resulted in the brain being deprived of oxygen.
 Also, recovery is often very limited.
 For example, people may reach for any and all objects or may utter the same word over and over.
-Even fewer people with a persistent vegetative state continue to slowly improve over months to years.
+Rarely, people in a persistent vegetative state due to a head injury continue to slowly improve over months to years.